paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 <details>
 <summary>Click to view</summary>

-These fucctions are referenced internally by `litetest.h` but defined in `litetest.c`.
+These functions are referenced internally by `litetest.h` but defined in `litetest.c`.
 These functions are (by default) extern and must conform to the internal name conventions.

 (Placeholder)